Sonnet 383

 That shines like errant rays from heaven down.

-And morph into new visions strange and rare.
+And morph to forms fantastical and rare.

 In loops of ink I weave a tapestry

-Of love and light which I now give to thee.
+Of love and light, which I now give to thee.

 © Loubert S Suddaby.
 All Rights Reserved.